Kate McNiven: History

 The first known mention in print is from 1818.
 This uses the name "Catharine Niven," gives no date, and does not include the curse on Monzie.

-McNiven's date of death is often set in 1715 during the Witch Hunts, twenty years before the Witchcraft Act of 1735 abolished these executions.
+McNiven's date of death is often set in 1715 during the Witch Hunts, twenty years before the Witchcraft Act 1735 (9 Geo.
+2. c.
+5) abolished these executions.
 This would make her the last witch burnt in Perthshire.
 However, this date was probably an invention by the Rev. George Blair for The Holocaust, his 1845 poetic adaptation of McNiven's story.
 Blair gathered as much information as possible, but fictionalized the details due to the lack of sources.

-A Calendar of Cases of Witchcraft in Scotland 1510-1727 dates McNiven's death around 1615, stating that "Her date is uncertain."
+A Calendar of Cases of Witchcraft in Scotland 1510–1727 dates McNiven's death around 1615, stating that "Her date is uncertain."
 John L. Wilson also dated the execution to 1615 and noted its similarities to the case of John Brughe.

 Alexander Porteous rendered her name as Kate Nike Neiving and placed her death in 1563.
 He may have been influenced by reading about Brughe's case.

 John Brughe of Fossoway, on trial in November 1643, was said to have learned witchcraft from a widow, Neane VcClerith or Nikclerica.
 She was the niece of "Nikneveing that notorious and infamous witche in Monzie.”
 At this time, it was said "Nikneveing" or "Nik Neiving" had been burnt at the stake eighty years before, placing her death in the 1560s.

 This has also been compared to a case from May 1569, in St. Andrews, where "a notabill sorceres" named Nic Neville or Nicniven was burnt to death.
 This case was referenced in the letters of Sir John Mure, who mentioned the trial of "Niknevin" (ongoing at the time) and said that some thought she would be executed while others did not, and she was considered dangerous.
-She refused to admit any kind of guilt, stating that she had been accused by doctors who were jealous of her skill in healing.
+She refused to admit any kind of guilt, stating that she had been accused by apothecaries who were jealous of her skill in healing.
 Mure added that she was a hundred years old and defended herself cleverly.

 Alexander Montgomerie's satirical Flyting (c.
 1585) describes a witch named Nicneven who rides at the head of a wild procession of witches.
 Oddly, in some copies of the manuscript she sends an infant foundling to "Kait of Creif," which some readers have connected to Kate and the location of Crieff.
 Scholars such as Alison Hanham and Jennifer Simpson have debated whether Montgomerie's Nicneven was inspired by a real woman burnt for witchcraft around the 1560s.
 Alternately, C. K. Sharpe proposes that Catharine Niven, due to her reputation as a witch, was given the name Niven after "the Fairy Queen".